Cloud090/ATW306_AI_Audiobooks/README.md

 The frontend is located in the "Frontend" folder within the main branch when cloned and can be run in either of the following two ways:

 ### Option 1:
 1. Run Start.bat contained within the Fronend folder.
-If NodeJS isn't installed it will be installed & nodejs will install all required dependencies for the fronend.
+If NodeJS &/or Electron aren't installed it will be installed & nodejs will install all required dependencies for the fronend.
 2. Enjoy :)

 ### Option 2: